 FROM EDO SENTO TO TOKYO SENTO

 The Edo sento differs from sento today because of changes made during and after the Meiji period (1868-1912).
-The Edo sento was smaller, darker and steamier, but the rules and steps of cleaning yourself and the feeling of community and interacting in the common spaces stayed the same to this day.
+The Edo sento was smaller, darker, and steamier, but the rules and steps of cleaning yourself and the feeling of community and interacting in the common spaces stayed the same to this day.
 People with sento-related jobs like the bandai (receptionist) and the sansuke and yuna (male and female sento assistant, respectively) have disappeared today, but the variety of baths and convenience have increased.
-During the transition from Edo period to Meiji period, sentos lost their second floor common space and genders became strictly segregated, and that’s the sento of Tokyo today.
+During the transition from the Edo period to the Meiji period, sentos lost their second-floor common space, and genders became strictly segregated, and that’s the sento of Tokyo today.

 The New and Improved Sento

-Of course, with the improvement of overall technology and general modernization, in the Taisho era sentos became tiled and thus easier to clean, and with the new water system it became easier to fill the baths and heat the water.
-They simply and truthfully called them ‘the improved bath’.
-During the Showa period showers started being installed in sentos and baths in people’s private houses.
+Of course, with the improvement of overall technology and general modernization, in the Taisho era sentos became tiled and thus easier to clean.
+In addition, the new water system made it easier to fill the baths and heat the water.
+They simply and truthfully called them “the improved bath”.
+During the Showa period showers became the norm in sentos and baths in people’s private houses.
 In the 1960s in Tokyo there were as many as 2687 sentos, but their popularity and the numbers of sentos decreased over the years as the private baths at home became more widespread and more convenient.

-At the time of writing this article it is estimated that the current number of sentos is between 600 and 700, and yet the sentos survive in the modern era because they still offer something more than just bathing – cleansing, relaxation and a sense of community.
+It is estimated that the current number of sentos is between 600 and 700.
+However, sentos still survive in the modern era, because they still offer something more than just bathing – cleansing, relaxation, and a sense of community.
 A sento offers a feeling at the end of the day that we are all only humans after all and we are together.
 This is why even foreigners like Stephanie Crohin love sentos.

 WATTENTION WRITER PROFILE